AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_02_NSGs.md

 #### Task 3: Associate each virtual machines network interface to its application security group.

 In this task, you will associate each virtual machines network interface with the corresponding application security group.
-The myVMWeb virtual machine interface will be associated to the myAsgWebServers ASG.
-The myVMMgmt virtual machine interface will be associated to the myAsgMgmtServers ASG.
+The myVMWebXX virtual machine interface will be associated to the myAsgWebServersXX ASG.
+The myVMMgmtXX virtual machine interface will be associated to the myAsgMgmtServersXX ASG.

 1. In the Azure portal, navigate back to the **Virtual machines** blade and verify that both virtual machines are listed with the **Running** status.